lejara/DaGroupHardcore/README.md

 Days and Lives are displayed on a scorebroad.

 ## Objective
-You have a set number of lives and days shared with all players.

 Your goal is to kill the ender dragon before you run out of days or lives!